• Skip to primary navigation

 2. It’s inexpensive!

-Root vegetables are some of the cheapest vegetables around, especially in the fall and winter, and if you watch for them on sale, they last practically forever and cost even less.
+Root veggies are some of the cheapest vegetables around, especially in the fall and winter, and if you watch for them on sale, they last practically forever and cost even less.
+Just this one simple tip can go a long way toward reducing your grocery budget.

 This is an amazing vegetable side dish for a crowd!